DaveMBush/SmartNgRX/README.md

 - [x] Allow this to work with code that has to account for write lag on the server (you can control this by using the Effects Service you have complete control over).
 - [x] Allow the server to notify this code via websockets (or any future server-side notification) that a row needs to be updated and have the code automatically refresh if the row is currently rendered someplace.
 - [ ] Provide hooks that allow the client to tell the server what rows/entities it is interested in hearing about changes for.
-- [ ] Use Signals, as an alternative, under the hood instead of Observables to allow for better performance and less memory usage.
+- [x] Use Signals, as an alternative, under the hood instead of Observables to allow for better performance and less memory usage.

+The project is broken into three libraries.

+- @smarttools/smart-core holds all the common code that the other two make use of
+- @smarttools/smart-ngrx is the implementation that uses classic NgRX under the hood
+- @smarttools/smart-signals is the implementation that uses NgRX SignalStore under the hood

 More details are in our [documentation](https://davembush.github.io/SmartNgRX/).